ADVERTISEMENT

 Hair Wreaths and Jewelry

-Animal and human hair alike have long been used in household furnishings: furniture cushions, pincushions, and pillows.
+Animal and human hair alike have long been used in household furnishings: furniture cushions, pincushions and pillows.
 But it was in the Victorian era that hairwork crafts became a form of lasting artwork, too.

 Loved ones and relatives often gave locks of hair as tokens of friendship, personal connection and love.
-These could then be braided and placed in a locked, mounted, bent around a wire into a variety of shapes, or even framed.
+These could then be braided and placed in a locked, mounted, bent around a wire into a variety of shapes or even framed.
 Because it outlasted the donor, hair became a tangible keepsake of a departed loved one.
-In fact, whole books were written to provide instruction on creating works of art from hair: wreaths, floral designs, and jewelry.
+In fact, whole books were written to provide instruction on creating works of art from hair: wreaths, floral designs and jewelry.
 (The latter was one of the few adornments permitted by strict mourning customs.)

 Today, we may admire these crafts as beautiful until learning they’re made of human hair.
 (As with some other mementoes we’ll discuss, they’re often seen as macabre through a modern lens.)
 But their genealogical intrigue remains.

 Note that current technology requires the roots of hair to test for genetic genealogy—and most clippings were cut far from the root.
-But we in the near future may be able to test any section of hair for genealogically useful DNA, opening up new avenues of research.
+But in the near future we may be able to test any section of hair for genealogically useful DNA, opening up new avenues of research.

 Funeral Guest Books

 These are another kind of heirloom still created today, albeit less frequently than they once were.
-Such books hold the names of guests at a funeral service—often relatives (both close and distant), friends, neighbors, and business associates.
+Such books hold the names of guests at a funeral service—often relatives (both close and distant), friends, neighbors and business associates.

 With the right attitude, you can use funeral guest books as a kind of directory of the deceased’s social network.
 Each name is a valuable lead in your research, and comments might provide clues to the deceased’s personality.
 They’ll also provide a treasure trove of autographs, which are heirlooms in their own right.